Before we Start

 At the bottom of the Install Packages window is a check box to ‘Install’ dependencies.
 This is ticked by default, which is usually what you want.
 Packages can (and do) make use of functionality built into other packages, so for the functionality contained in the package you are installing to work properly, there may be other packages which have to be installed with them.
 The ‘Install dependencies’ option makes sure that this happens.

-From the packages tab, click ‘Install’ from the toolbar and type ‘tidyverse’ into the textbox, then click ‘install’.
+Scroll through packages tab down to ‘tidyverse’.
+You can also type a few characters into the searchbox.
 The ‘tidyverse’ package is really a package of packages, including ‘ggplot2’ and ‘dplyr’, both of which require other packages to run correctly.
 All of these packages will be installed automatically.
 Depending on what packages have previously been installed in your R environment, the install of ‘tidyverse’ could be very quick or could take several minutes.
 As the install proceeds, messages relating to its progress will be written to the console.
 You will be able to see all of the packages which are actually being installed.

 Because the install process accesses the CRAN repository, you will need an Internet connection to install packages.